Book this small group accommodated tour before 28 January Find out more

 Our next lodge is located near Gweta, just east of the Nxai Pan National Park section of the Makgadikgadi Pans, in a dry area scattered with big, old baobabs.
-The famous Baines' Baobabs are one of the most special features in this area, along with the expansive salt pans of northern Botswana.
+The famous Baines' Baobabs are one of the most special features in this area of northern Botswana.
 This afternoon at the lodge you can rest after the long drive and take a dip in the pool, or you can head to the nearby Baobab Forest to see these giant trees.
 The optional guided walk visits the impressive baobab trees near Gweta, pausing for sundowners out in the bush.

 Then we leave Gweta, driving west to Maun - the travel base for trips into the famous Okavango Delta.
 Pause for shopping and a bite in Maun, before heading to our leafy lodge outside of town.
 This evening you can unwind at the lodge bar, swim in the pool and prepare for our adventure into the Okavango Delta tomorrow.

-Up early in the morning we venture into the wild Okavango Delta in a 4x4 vehicle, via rough dirt tracks.
-On the outskirts of the delta we switch to water-based transport, climbing into traditional-style canoes, called mekoros.
+Up early in the morning, we venture into the wild Okavango Delta by 4x4 vehicle, via rough dirt tracks.
+Reaching the outskirts of the delta, we switch to water-based transport, climbing into traditional-style canoes, called mekoros.
 From here on in, local guides pole us along the reeded waterways, passing secluded islands as we move deeper into the rugged bush.
 The guides skillfully propel the dugout canoes along the channels using long poles, all the while sharing their knowledge of the local habitat with you.

 Tonight we gather around the flickering campfire and listen to the traditional songs of our local guides.
 Then we retire to the sounds of unspoilt nature, falling asleep under the stars in the middle of the bush.

 Wake up to the sounds of twittering birds in one of Africa's wildest habitats!
-And off into the bush we go, on a nature walk with our experienced local guide - looking out for wildlife and birds at this active time of day.
+And off into the bush, we go for a nature walk with our experienced local guide - looking out for wildlife and birds at this active time of day.
 Take a closer look at the rare and fascinating flora and fauna of the delta as you explore on foot, ready to encounter the surprises of the bush, big and small.

-Tonight we enjoy the comforts of our safari camp, eating in the dining area and unwinding in the bar before retiring to our en suite cabins.
+Tonight we enjoy the comforts of our safari camp, eating in the dining area and unwinding at the bar before retiring to our en-suite chalets.

 Return to South Africa, crossing the border at Martin's Drift on our long journey.
-Traverse the Limpopo River and drive all the way down to our final stop - Johannesburg, South Africa's economic centre.
+Traverse the Limpopo River and drive all the way down to our final stop - Pretoria, known as the Jacaranda City.

-Our Best of Southern Africa Budget Lodge Safari concludes in Johannesburg late this afternoon.
+Our Best of Southern Africa Budget Lodge Safari concludes in the pleasant city of Pretoria this afternoon.